anant-j/API-Toolkit/README.md

 This API serves two purposes:
 1) Tracks personal website traffic while:</br>
 a) Storing it in Google's Firebase Cloud Firestore Database.</br>
-b) Sending a Pushbullet notification to my mobile device on each visit.</br>
+b) Sending a Telegram notification to my mobile device on each visit.</br>
 2) Processes an incoming SMS Request from my mobile and then:</br>
 a) Computes traffic times for the input co-ordinates  </br>
 b) Sends back the computed time via SMS to my mobile  </br>
 3) Sends Contact Form to: </br>
-a) Pushbullet Mobile Notification </br>
+a) Telegram Notification </br>
 b) Google's Firebase Cloud Firestore Database. </br>

 ___